hunterBhough/docker_java/docker_tomcat_jre8.md

 *This process will vary slightly between windows and mac.*
 * If(windows) you will need to create a custom Ubuntu VM in VirtualBox.
-* The steps for this are in windows_docker.docx
+* The steps for this are in "Docker Setup on Windows.docx"
 * Special thanks to Jamie Jackson for discovering this solution, and to Hootan Vazhbakht for documenting the steps

 #### Prerequisites: